KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 ### 2. Sync with Upstream

-Make sure your local repo is up to date with the latest changes from the original repository.
+Make sure your local repo is up to date with the latest changes from the upstream repository.

 ```bash
 git fetch upstream